COME VISIT US

 There are many different types of braces that are available at TP Dental ranging from removable braces (commonly known as ‘retainers’), expanders, fixed metal braces, fixed clear braces and “invisible” Invisalign braces.
 To find out more about each brace, please scroll down the page.

 Teeth whitening is one of the fastest and most conservative ways to brighten up your smile.
 There are no painful needles or grinding required in teeth whitening procedures.
-It can be used as a single procedure or in combination with other treatment to achieve the most desirable cosmetic outcome.
+It can be used as a single procedure or in combination.

 Come meet our